Principality of Kakheti

-was an early medieval Georgian principality in eastern Georgia, centered at the province of Kakheti.
+The Principality of Kakheti (კახეთის სამთავრო), or Chorbishopric of Kakheti (კახეთის საქორეპისკოპოსო), was an early medieval Georgian principality in eastern Georgia, centered at the province of Kakheti.
+It emerged in the late 8th century during the weakening of the Arab rule in Georgia.
+Formed under the leadership of the prince-bishops of the Kakhetian mountains, the principality quickly established itself as one of the leading entities in the Caucasus.
+It struggled with other principalities to expand its influence, namely, eastwards it faced the emerging Kingdom of Hereti, while westwards it struggled with the Kingdom of the Iberians and Kingdom of Abkhazia over the control of Shida Kartli, the traditional cultural and religious center of Georgians, significantly weakened politically by the Arab domination.
+While the principality's efforts in the west eventually failed, with the Kingdom of Abkhazia and Kingdom of the Iberians firmly securing Shida Kartli and spearheading the unification of Georgia, in the west, Kakheti managed to absorb the Kingdom of Hereti and establish the unified Kingdom of Kakheti-Hereti, which lasted until the early 12th century when the Georgian King David IV finally incorporated it into the Georgian realm.

 History

 Background and establishment

 The principality of Kakheti was rooted in the historical communities of Kakheti, Kukheti and Gardabani.
 These communities emerged from the tribal societies formed on the ethno-political basis.
 These regions were part of Kingdom of Iberia and then Principality of Iberia.
 Kukheti was united with Kakheti in the Duchy of Kakheti during the reign of Pharnavaz I. Gardabani was part of Duchy of Khunan.
 This administrative division within Iberia was still in place by the 5th century AD, during reign of Vakhtang I.

-The principality emerged out of struggle against the Arab rule in Georgia.
+The principality emerged from struggle against the Arab rule in Georgia.
 The long and unrelenting struggle against the Arab rule in the second half of the 7th century and the entire 8th century eventually weakened Iberia and their ruling dynasty.
 Iberia was punished the most by Arabs for disobidience, while Kakheti and especially its mountainous parts managed to avoid the devastation.
 This weakening of Iberia, coupled with the increasing instability in the Caliphate since 740s and economic prosperity in Kakheti, created the conditions for the rise of Kakheti and its separation from Iberia.

 The struggle against the Arabs in Kakheti began from the mountains.
 The mountainous parts of Kakheti held out better during the Arab conquest than the lowlands, therefore, the attacks against the Arabs began from the mountainous areas in the direction of lowlands.
 The northern, mountainous parts assaulted the lowlands and conquered it.
-Moreover, due to devestation of lowlands, they were re-populated by peoples from the mountains.
+Moreover, due to devastation of lowlands, they were re-populated by peoples from the mountains.
 The political center of the emerging principality initially was Ujarma, but it soon lost its importance and the center moved to Tianeti in the mountains, which was advanced and well protected province at this point.